rbalsleyMSFT/IntuneScripts/BulkRenameDevices/readme.md

 # Run the script
 There are 3 parameters you'll need to provide

--GroupName - This is the name of your Azure AD security group -Prefix - This is the device name prefix you wish to use.
+- GroupName - This is the name of your Azure AD security group
+- Prefix - This is the device name prefix you wish to use.
 Do not include a dash after the prefix.
 The script will add a dash to separate the prefix and suffix.
--Suffix - This is the suffix you wish to use.
+- Suffix - This is the suffix you wish to use.
 This can either be {{serialnumber}} or {{rand:x}} where x is the number of random digits you wish to have after the device prefix.

 By default, the script will not output anything.
 If you want console output, use the -verbose parameter.
 There is a log that gets created in the root folder of where the script is being run from.